-Our Audit Committee met 5 times in the 12-months ended May 31, 2022.
+Our Audit Committee met 4 times in the 12 months ended May 31, 2023.
 Our Audit Committee currently consists of Messrs.
-Clanachan, Herhalt, Looney and Robb, with Mr. Herhalt serving as the Chair.
-Our Board has determined each member of our Audit Committee to be independent under the listing standards and Rule 10A-3(b) (1) of the Exchange Act.
-The chairperson of our Audit Committee is Mr. Herhalt.
-Our Board has determined that each of John Herhalt and Walter Robb is an "Audit Committee financial expert" within the meaning of SEC regulations.
-Our Board has also determined that each member of our Audit Committee has the requisite financial expertise required under the applicable requirements of Nasdaq.
+Clanachan, Herhalt, Hopkinson and Looney, with Mr. Herhalt serving as the Chair.
+Our Board has determined each member of our Audit Committee to be independent under the listing standards and Rule 10A-3(b)(1) of the Exchange Act.
+Our Board has determined that each of David Clanachan, John Herhalt, David Hopkinson and Tom Looney is an "Audit Committee financial expert" within the meaning of SEC regulations and has the requisite financial expertise required under the applicable requirements of Nasdaq.
 In arriving at this determination, the Board has examined each Audit Committee member's scope of experience and the nature of their current and prior employment.
 The Board has adopted a written Audit Committee charter that is available to stockholders on the Company's website at https://ir.tilray.com/.